Chirag-prg/Chirag/README.md

-- 👋 Hi, I’m Prospidy
+- 👋 Hi, I’m Frix
-- 👀 I’m interested in Making some python projects
+- 👀 I’m interested in learning new languages
-- 🌱 I’m currently enhancing my python skills by doing some projects
+- 🌱 I’m currently trying to be more innovative in my projects
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Prospidy/Prospidy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.